meg-gutshall/flatiron-curriculum-notes/rails/7-associations-and-rails/forms-and-basic-association.md

 })
 ```

 So, you can see that `#category_name=` will indeed be called.
-Since we have defined this setter ourselves, `Post.create` does not try to fall back to setting `category_name` through ActiveRecord.
+Since we have defined this setter ourselves, `Post.create` does not try to fall back to setting `category_name` through Active Record.
 You can think of `#category_name=` as intercepting the call to the database and instead shadowing the attribute `category_name` by, one, making sure the `Category` exists; and, two, providing it in-memory for the `Post` model.
 We sometimes call these in-memory attributes "virtuals".

 Now we can set `category_name` on a post.
 We can do it when creating a post too, so our controller becomes quite simple again: